- EarthRenew is collaborating with Western Ranchlands on a potential $4.8MM ERA project

 1 Emission Reduction Alberta.
 2020.

-EarthRenew has been working with CCm to incorporate its carbon capture and utilization technology to improve the nutrient profile of EarthRenew’s organic fertilizer (see press release dated April 2, 2020).
+EarthRenew has been working with CCm to incorporate its carbon capture and utilization technology to improve the nutrient profile of EarthRenew’s organic fertilizer.
 Western Ranchlands, a conservation-minded agricultural investment and land management firm based in southwest Alberta, is looking to use soil amendments as part of its regenerative agricultural practices to develop lower-cost reclamation protocols.
 As part of the ERA project, EarthRenew proposes building the first commercial CCm unit in North America to enhance organic fertilizer and for Western Ranchlands to demonstrate the benefits of the enhanced fertilizer inputs at a 320-acre pilot site.

 We project that implementing the project plan will reduce emissions at our Strathmore facility by capturing waste carbon dioxide from our on-site turbine.
 The fertilizer produced using CCm’s technology has also proven to sequester carbon, whereas typical fertilizers emit carbon.
 The demonstration at Western Ranchlands’ pilot site is expected to demonstrate the carbon sequestering benefits from regenerative agricultural practices over and above conventional reclamation projects.